Should Berlin return Nefertiti bust to Egypt? – DW – 10/25/2024

 Nefertiti has become a major tourist attraction and a part of the popular consciousness in the German capital during its long exile.

-The bust, believed to have been crafted in 1345 BC, has also been dubbed Egypt's ambassador to the city.
+The bust, believed to have been crafted in 1345 BCE, has also been dubbed Egypt's ambassador to the city.
 But Egyptian archaeologist Monica Hanna questions this narrative.

 "An ambassador entails a diplomatic exchange," she told DW, asking if Egypt has received something major in return, such as "the crown of (Prussian monarch) Frederick the Great or a painting by Albrecht Dürer."